swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 - continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 - publication of private communication without consent

-2.3 Consequences of Unacceptable Behavior
+2.3 Consequences of Unacceptable behaviour

-Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
+Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
 This applies to any Carpentry events and platforms, either online or in-person.
-If a participant engages in behavior that violates this code of conduct, the organizers may warn the offender, ask them to leave the event or platform (without refund), or engage the Carpentries Code of Conduct Committee to investigate the Code of Conduct violation and impose appropriate sanctions.
+If a participant engages in behaviour that violates this code of conduct, the organizers may warn the offender, ask them to leave the event or platform (without refund), or engage the Carpentries Code of Conduct Committee to investigate the Code of Conduct violation and impose appropriate sanctions.

 #### Incident Response Guidelines